freenas/freenas-docs/userguide/vms.rst

 Deleting VMs
 ------------

-When a VM is no longer needed, it can be deleted by clicking on the VM, then clicking :guilabel:`Delete` at the bottom of the screen.
+A VM is deleted by clicking the
+VM, then :guilabel:`Delete` at the bottom of the screen.
 A dialog will show any related devices that will also be deleted and ask for confirmation.